 queue.yaml to configure both push queues and pull queues.
 This configuration file is optional for push queues, which have a default queue.
 Pull queues must be specifically configured in

-An app can define task queues using a file named
+You define task queues for an app using a file named

 An app can only add tasks to queues defined in